wiseman-timelord/Chat-Gradio-Gguf/README.md

 A high-quality chat interface with uses include, Codeing, Rpg Game, Chat, with enhancements, for windows 10 with any GPU on GGUF models.
 Dynamic modes enabling correct, interface and prompts, for relating theme of sessions, With the latest advancements.
 This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or a far in that direction as Gradio will allow.
 The configuration is without options reported to make no difference on most models, ensuring a comprehensive yet streamlined experience.
 Capable of all things possible through simple scripts and awesome libraries and modern GGUF LLMs.

 ### Features
-- **Operation Modes **:  "Auto" (filename keywords), "Chat", "Chat-Reasoning", "Chat-Uncensored", "Chat-Uncensored-Reasoning", "Chat-TOT", "Chat-Uncensored-TOT", "Coder", "Coder-Instruct", "Rpg", "Rpg-NSFW".
+- **Operation Modes **:  "Chat" for general purpose, "Coder" for working on code, "Rpg" for customizable scenario themed interaction.
 - **Comprihensive CPU/GPU Support**: CPUs x64-CPU/AVX2/AVX512 and GPUs AMD/nVIDIA/Intel, with dropdown list selection supporting multi CPU/GPU setup.
 - **Research-Grade Tools**: Includes RAG, web search, chunking, summarization, TOT, no-THINK, and code formatting, and with file attachments.
 - **Virtual Environment**: Isolated Python setup in `.venv` with `models` and `data` directories.